Deterministic module ownership, runtime flow, worker boundaries, and separation between physics, UI, analysis, and rendering

 Heavy derived computations are performed inside a dedicated physics worker.
 The worker receives a build request, calls the derived builder, caches overlay products when appropriate, and posts the result back to the main thread through a defined message protocol.

-This allows the application to remain interactive even when heatmaps, vector overlays, or flux-line calculations are active.
+This allows the application to remain interactive even when heatmaps, vector overlays, flux-line calculations, or larger analysis products are active.
 Just as importantly, it preserves the separation between orchestration on the main thread and deterministic numerical work in the worker path.

-The documentation shell, control panels, coil table, scope panel, probe displays, and stage rendering all belong to the presentation side of the project.
+The documentation shell, control panels, preset descriptions, coil table, scope panel, rotor sweep panel, probe displays, and stage rendering all belong to the presentation side of the project.
 These components may format numbers, show diagnostics, and provide interaction, but they must not repair missing schema or compute missing physics.

-The current interface reflects this instrument-oriented layout: a left control area, central stage, and right-side measurement panels built around coil prediction, scope, rotor state, field probe information, and performance readout.
+The current interface reflects this instrument-oriented layout: a left control area, central stage, and right-side measurement panels built around coil prediction, scope, rotor state, field probe information, performance readout, and analysis panels.

 The architecture is designed to support growth without losing scientific clarity.
-That means new visualization layers can be added, new field solvers can be compared, and new instrument panels can be introduced, provided the one-way deterministic pipeline remains intact.
+That means new visualization layers can be added, new field solvers can be compared, new machine presets can be documented, and new instrument panels can be introduced, provided the one-way deterministic pipeline remains intact.

-The simulator is therefore best understood as a structured instrument platform: project state defines the machine, geometry places the machine, field solvers compute the magnetic space, coil integration samples that space, induction runtime turns flux history into electrical observables, and rendering presents the result.
+The simulator is therefore best understood as a structured instrument platform: project state defines the machine, normalization stabilizes the machine definition, geometry places the machine, field solvers compute the magnetic space, coil integration samples that space, induction runtime turns flux history into electrical observables, mechanics interprets the rotating system, analysis builds higher-level deterministic products, and rendering presents the result.